2020 Grant Guidelines

 Full Application: By Invitation Only

 Full applications will be reviewed by staff for completion, eligibility and adherence to published guidelines.
 Applications are reviewed as submitted.
 New application information or subsequent application clarification submitted after a program deadline is not considered.
-Eligible applications will be referred to a competitive review by a volunteer panel that will include Iowa Great Places Citizens Advisory Board members.
-The Iowa Great Places Citizens Advisory Board reserves the right to recommend conditional funding and partial funding of initiatives.
+Eligible applications will be referred to a competitive review by a volunteer panel that will include Iowa Great Places Citizen Advisory Board members.
+The Iowa Great Places Citizen Advisory Board reserves the right to recommend conditional funding and partial funding of initiatives.
 Funding recommendations will be submitted by the Iowa Great Places Citizen Advisory Board to the Director of the Iowa Department of Cultural Affairs for consideration and approval.
 The applicant’s authorized official will receive award notification.
 All funding decisions are final and may not be appealed due to dissatisfaction.
 Applicants may review the department appeals policy for information on grounds for appeal and the appeal process.

 Pre-applications must demonstrate evidence of the following: